markusfisch/bots/README.md

 ## Playing manually

-The repository contains a very simple bash bot.
-Start it like this when in the repository's root directory:
+The `templates` directory contains a number of simple bots in different languages.
+All these bots ask you for a command when a section is received.

+To try the bash bot for example, type:

 	$ templates/bash/bot

-If `bots` is running on another machine, you'd do:
+If the server is running on another machine, you'd do:

 	$ templates/bash/bot HOSTNAME

 Where HOSTNAME is either the IP address or hostname of the machine the server is running on.

+If you don't have access to a shell, you can still play the game from any device with a web browser.
+Just open `templates/web/bot.html` and write a bot.

 ## Playing automatically